History of Lothian Buses: Double deckers

-In addition to the Volvos, a Scania OmniDekka demonstrator was delivered in 2004 for long term evaluation, and although it was subsequently returned to the manufacturer it did lead to the purchase of 15 Scania OmniCity in 2006–07.
-Two of these were later converted to open toppers for the East Coast Buses unit.
+In addition to the Volvos, a Scania OmniDekka demonstrator built to Lothian specification was delivered in 2004 for long-term evaluation, and although it was subsequently returned to the manufacturer it did lead to the purchase of 15 Scania OmniCitys between 2006 and 2007.
+Two of these were later converted to open toppers for the East Coast Buses subsidiary.
 Another non-standard batch of buses are 15 Alexander Dennis Enviro400H hybrids delivered in 2011, although these have since been converted to full diesel operation.